 Whether you are seeking a place to mingle with celebrities and listen to electronic dance music or a lounge with finger food and hookahs (water pipes used to smoke flavored tobacco), there is something for everyone looking to party in Kolkata.

 - Tantra: This is one of the oldest nightclubs in Kolkata, which opened in 1999 and has remained popular over time.
-Spread over two levels inside the Park Hotel, Tantra has two bars, a massive dance floor, and plenty of space to hang out.
+Spread over two levels inside THE Park Hotel, Tantra offers two bars, a massive dance floor, and plenty of space to hang out.
 International events, celebrities, and fashion shows all contribute to its success.
 The music is commercial and consists mostly of Bollywood, hip hop, and electronic dance tunes.

 - Phoenix Bar/Club: In the basement of Kolkata's iconic The Astor luxury heritage hotel, this venue is an ideal place to experience Kolkata's cool party scene while enjoying a stunning light installation above the dance floor.
 You'll hear DJs spinning techno, and live music from underground to Pink Floyd to blues.

 - Nocturne: This venue is one of the favorites with Kolkata's young party crowd.
 A lot is packed into its 3,000 square feet of space.
 The basement has a relaxed smoking lounge with hookahs.
-Partying takes place on the level above with a dance floor, top-notch sound system, Co2 cannons producing clouds of icy fog, and crazy LED screens and lighting.
+Partying takes place on the level above with a dance floor, top-notch sound system, carbon dioxide cannons producing clouds of icy fog, and crazy LED screens and lighting.

 - The Myx: A rocking open-air penthouse nightclub that's a mix of everything (food, drinks, and music), The Myx is owned by one of Kolkata's veteran DJs.
 Level one consists of a huge bar and dance floor, while the mezzanine level is a lounge bar with a separate smoking area.
 People love the top notch sound system and the diverse music performed by India's best DJs.

 There are some good places to get your giggles on while traveling or living in Kolkata.
-Kalkutta Komedians, the city's first standup comedy group and the only one performing in English, hosts various fun events such as open mics on Saturday nights at the gastropub Aqua Java Chinar Park and on the third Sunday night of each month at Cafe Plot 15.
+Kalkutta Komedians, the city's first standup comedy group and the only one performing in English, hosts various fun events such as open mic nights on Saturday at the gastropub Aqua Java Chinar Park and on the third Sunday night of each month at Cafe Plot 15.
 Or have a blast at the group's "Everything Entertaining" event, which includes dance, music, poetry, and magic—along with comedy—on the first Sunday afternoon of each month.

 Kolkata has several restaurants for those who are out on the town late.
 For a taste of flavorful Indian food, carnivores and vegetarians can head to Peshawri in the ITC Sonar hotel, 6 Ballygunge Place near Patah Bhavan School, or Oasis Restaurant near Park Plaza Hotel (which also serves Chinese food).
 East Asian food lovers can try Pan Asian in the ITC Sonar hotel, which serves specialties from Japan, China, Mongolia, Korea, Singapore, Thailand, and additional countries.
 To fulfill cravings for some Italian food and wine, head to La Cucina in the Hyatt Regency Hotel.